stateless-minds/cyber-witness/README.md

-7. If you like the game consider pinning it to your local node so that you become a permanent host of it while you have IPFS daemon running
+7. If you like the simulator consider pinning it to your local node so that you become a permanent host of it while you have IPFS daemon running